 Are PhD students permitted to do multiple Co-op terms?

-Yes, as long as they obtain approval from their faculty supervisor.
+Yes, up to three co-op terms, as long as they obtain approval from their faculty supervisor.

 Can I do a co-op term in the same semester that I am scheduled to defend my thesis?